Cross Gates railway station: Facilities

 The station still has an active ticket office, which is staffed part-time (Mondays to Saturdays only, early morning until early afternoon).
 Ticket machines are also available for use outside these times and for the collection of advance purchase tickets.
 Step-free access is possible to both platforms, by means of ramps from the street above.
 Digital information screens and a long-line P.A system provide train running information.

 A café named "The Waiting Room" opened in April 2017 behind the ticket office.

 Services

-Monday to Saturday daytime there is a half-hourly service to Leeds, with alternate trains extending through to Bradford Interchange and Halifax (the latter was introduced at the winter 2019 timetable change to restore the link previously removed in December 2018).
+Monday to Saturday daytime, there is a half-hourly service (with peak extras) to Leeds, with alternate trains extending through to Bradford Interchange and Halifax (the latter was introduced at the winter 2019 timetable change to restore the link previously removed in December 2018).
 Two weekday a.m peak services to Blackpool North also call.
-Eastbound, there is an hourly service to York and Hull via Selby respectively Monday to Saturday all day (the Selby service did not run in the evenings prior to the start of the winter 2019 timetable, but now runs until late evening).
+Eastbound, there is an hourly service to York and Hull via Selby respectively, Monday to Saturday all day (the Selby service did not run in the evenings before the start of the winter 2019 timetable, but now runs until late evening).
 On Sundays, there are two trains per hour to Leeds and one each to Selby and York.